Cancmd/LF7-HK/README.md

 - ??? creating a fake post?

 Future:
-- Pitstop 1: 2 feedback sheets from the feedback round from your peer groups [waiting for the other groups to send their feedback on us]
+- Pitstop 1: 2 feedback sheets from the feedback round from your peer groups
 - Pitstop 2: an overview of the technical solution (with activity-diagram und use-case-diagram)
 ```